Extend the Learning

 Have printable activities sent directly to your printer on the dates and times you choose!

-Share photos of your museum and you can enter to win prizes!
+Share photos of your homemade books and enter to win prizes!

 If you think that learning should always be in season, you’re right!
 Studies have shown that when students return to school after a long summer vacation, they've lost about one month’s worth of learning.†